sublimelsp/LSP/README.md

 See [Language Server Protocol](https://microsoft.github.io/language-server-protocol/implementors/servers/) for more available implementations.
 Please create issues/pull requests so we can get support for more languages.

+## Customisation of the popup

+LSP uses [mdpopups](https://github.com/facelessuser/sublime-markdown-popups) to display the popup.
+If you want to customise it, check the [doc](http://facelessuser.github.io/sublime-markdown-popups/).

+tl;dr?

+Create/modify the file `Packages/User/mdpopups.css` and put your own style.

 ## Getting help

 If you have any problems, see the [troubleshooting](https://lsp.readthedocs.io/en/latest/#troubleshooting) guide for tips and known limitations.
 If the documentation cannot solve your problem, help can be found in the [gitter chat](https://gitter.im/SublimeLSP) or by searching/creating [creating a new issue](https://github.com/tomv564/LSP/issues).